-According to the National Institute of Mental Health, psychotherapy offers a way to treat people with a mental disorder by helping them understand their illness.
-It teaches people strategies and gives them tools to deal with stress and unhealthy thoughts and behaviors.
-It helps patients manage their symptoms better and function at their best in everyday life.
+According to the National Institute of Mental Health, psychotherapy is a term for a variety of treatment techniques that aim to help a person identify and change troubling emotions, thoughts, and behavior.
+It teaches people strategies and gives them tools to help manage their symptoms better and function at their best in everyday life.

 Writing for the BBC James Tighe notes that "Psychotherapy-is-often seen as synonymous with psychiatry.
 However, the 'talking cure' includes several therapeutic approaches used to treat emotional distress, psychiatric disorders and everyday stress."